Lyneal

 Lyneal is a small village in the civil parish of Welshampton and Lyneal, in Shropshire, England.
+The centre of the village is a road junction which features a phone box, community noticeboard, and a old-fashioned fingerpost signpost pointing to nearby villages.

 Its earliest recorded name was Lunval.
 It has also been known as Lineal.

 John Bartholomew described it in 1887 in an entry in his Gazetteer of the British Isles thus: "Lineal cum Colemere, eccl. dist., Ellesmere and Welsh Hampton pars., Shropshire, pop.
 367; contains Lineal, hamlet, 3 miles S.E. of Ellesmere; P.O., called Lyneal."

 It was formerly part of the parish of Lyneal cum Colemere.